Baby Russian Tortoise

 Area of Origin: Several countries between Eastern Europe and Western China

-Habitat: Mediterranean tortoises, these animals live in grassy meadows and scrubland where they come and go from their burrows in order to maintain the ideal temperatures.
-They do hibernate naturally, and will hibernate in captivity if proper conditions are given.
-As adults, they can safely handle body temperatures as low as 35 degrees during hibernation, and on cold spring, summer or fall months, they will retreat underground to maintain some warmth.
-Summer highs up to 110 degrees can be tolerated as long as there is a cooler, underground retreat the tortoise can get into.
-In hot climates, they will spend much of the summer days in burrows or simply buried under an inch or two of earth.
-They can dig in and bury themselves in a matter of minutes, and will often do it several times a day in soft sandy substrates.
+Natural Habitat: Mediterranean tortoises, these animals live in meadows and scrubland where they come and go from their hides in order to maintain the ideal temperatures.
+They do brumate/hibernate naturally, and will brumate in captivity if those proper conditions are given.
+As adults, they can safely handle body temperatures as low as 35 degrees during hibernation, and on cold spring or fall days, they will retreat underground to maintain some warmth.
+Summer highs up to 110 degrees can be tolerated as long as there is a cooler, underground, or damp retreat the tortoise can get into.
+In hot climates, they will spend much of the summer days in hide areas or simply buried under an inch or two of earth aestivating to conserve energy and resources.

 The tortoises are removed from their enclosure and soaked in a separate 1/4" deep pan of warm water daily or almost daily for 30 minutes each time.
 We don't generally use water dishes in the enclosures because of the risk of drowning (yes, we have lost babies to drowning when they flipped over in 1/4" of water).